channelaccess/ca/README.md

 * Supports channel monitoring, including mask capability to select events-of-interest (eg value, log, alarm and/or property changes).
 * Supports the following listeners: ConnectionListener, AccessRightsListener.
+ * Library can be used inside MATLAB to provide access to EPICS control system data.
+(See the [MATLAB_README](MATLAB_README.md) file for further details.)

 ## Compatibility